 Manual CrossLock connections require special configuration options on both sides of the link.
 This primarily involves programming the Switchboard ID for each unit (or primary Ethernet MAC address) into the outgoing settings on the codec on opposite side of the link.
 This process for outgoing calls is described above.
-What isn't mentioned is also important: The MAC/Switchboard ID of the outgoing unit must also be programmed into the unit receiving the call.
+What isn't mentioned is also important: the MAC/Switchboard ID of the outgoing unit must also be programmed into the unit receiving the call.

-Note that if connecting to an ACCESS MultiRack, instances #2-5 have special Switchboard IDs consisting of the primary Ethernet MAC followed by a "-x" suffix (e.g. 00:01:0c:c0:78:19-4 for instance #4).
+Note that MultiRack instances #2-5 have special Switchboard IDs consisting of the primary Ethernet MAC followed by a suffix (e.g. 00:01:0c:c0:78:19-4 for instance #4).